Internet meme: United States

 The first factor implies the secondary use of a copyrighted work should be "transformative" (that is, giving novel meaning or expression to the original work); many memes fulfil this criterion, placing pieces of media in a new context to serve a different purpose to that of the original author.
-The second factor favours copied works drawing from factual sources, which may be problematic for memes derived from fictional works (such as films).
-Many of these memes, however, only use small portions of such works (such as still images), favouring an argument of fair use per the third factor.
+The second factor favors copied works drawing from factual sources, which may be problematic for memes derived from fictional works (such as films).
+Many of these memes, however, only use small portions of such works (such as still images), favoring an argument of fair use per the third factor.
 With regards to the fourth factor, most memes are non-commercial in nature and thus would not have adverse effects on the potential market for the copyright work.
 Given these factors, and the overall reliance of memes on appropriation of other sources, it has been argued that they deserve protection from copyright infringement suits.

 Non-fungible tokens

 Some individuals who are subjects of memes (and thus the copyright holders) have made money through sale of non-fungible tokens (NFTs) in auctions.
 Ben Lashes, a manager of numerous memes, stated their sales as NFTs made over US$2 million and established memes as serious forms of art.
 One example is Disaster Girl, based on a photo of Zoe Roth at age 4 taken in Mebane, North Carolina, in January 2005.
-After this photo became famous and was used hundreds of times without permission, Roth decided to sell the original copy as an NFT for US$539,973, with an agreement for a further 10 percent share of any future sales.
+After this photo became famous and had attained widespread usage on the Internet, Roth decided to sell it as an NFT for US$539,973, with an agreement for a further 10 percent share of any future sales.